NGabry/MetaPlex/README.md

 ### Example Command Line Call

-    python per_sample_filtering.py feature_table.qza Expected_False_Reads_Per_Index.csv
+    python per_sample_filtering.py feature_table.qza Expected_False_Read_Per_Index.csv

+### Example Python Import

+    from metaplex import per_sample_filtering

+    per_sample_filtering.per_sample_filter('feature_table.qza', 'Expected_False_Read_Per_Index.csv')

-Starting from a QIIME2 feature table consisting of 85 uniquely indexed samples.
+Here we start from a QIIME2 feature table consisting of 85 uniquely indexed samples.
 Within each sample are a number of different features with individually recorded frequencies.
 Below is a histogram of a single sample from our pool with index F02R16, which shows the frequency of each feature within the sample.

 ![alt text](https://github.com/NGabry/MetaPlex/blob/main/images/pre_filter.png?raw=true)

-After filtering, any feature with a frequency of less than 5 is filtered out.
-This is carried out for each sample in the pooled feature table, either at a per-sample level according the input .csv or at a user specified integer level.
+After per sample filtering with our input .csv, any feature with a frequency of less than 5 is filtered out of the F02R16 sample.
+This is carried out for each sample in the pooled feature table according to specifications in the sample map, or at a single depth across all samples as specified by the user.

 ![alt text](https://github.com/NGabry/MetaPlex/blob/main/images/post_filter.png?raw=true)